01 of 08

 One of the most common Grand Canyon mistakes connects to the river that made the entire place possible.

-An alternative for budget travelers who are short on time but still want to experience the Colorado River: Half-day float trips such as those offered by Colorado River Discovery that leave from Page, about 140 miles northeast of the South Rim.
-The cost is steep ($92 for adults) but the experience is unforgettable.
-Note that these trips do not enter the Grand Canyon itself, and that there are no rapids to navigate.Continue to 2 of 8 below.
+An alternative for budget travelers who are short on time but still want to experience the Colorado River: Half-day float trips such as those offered by Colorado River Discovery that leaves from Page, about 140 miles northeast of the South Rim.
+The cost is steep but the experience is unforgettable.
+Note that these trips do not enter the Grand Canyon itself and that there are no rapids to navigate.Continue to 2 of 8 below.

 02 of 08